kristerkari/bdd-using/README.md

 ```

-With `using` helper you can write this:
+With `using` helper you can write this instead:

 ```js
 describe("when calling isLeap method", function() {